 Soon coming to a computer screen near you, will be my review of it.
-One Page 40K is exactly what it ways on the tin: a quick, easy set of rules for you to wage war in the far future.
+One Page 40K (renamed Grimdark Future for obvious reasons) is exactly what it ways on the tin: a quick, easy set of rules for you to wage war in the far future.

 See I like 40k*, but my favourite edition was 5th or 4th.
 Back when the rules were simple to learn and remember; before every codex needed its own marine specific AP3 weapon, before flyers and superheavies in the mainstream, before game breaking free formations, before the “and-now-this-will-stop-the-flow-of-a-turn-hammer” rules of 7th (now with another additional turn (for flyers…yay!), back before every army ignored some part of the core rules (which surely means your core rules are wrong?); and most importantly before game points creep (upward), points value creep (downward)º, ridiculous price hikes and pricing structures (as in putting half the amount of figures in a box, and charging the same amount.
 I’m looking at you, Cadian Guardsmen and Eldar Dire Avengers…) so you now have to own more miniatures and pay more for them in order to start…and finally having to own a £50 rulebook and £25-£30 codex in order to play.
 I remember Third ed rules being £25 and the codex being £12.